dagbjorn/microcoffeeoncloud/README.md

     wsl hostname -I

-If several IP addresses are listed, the host IP is always the first listed.
+If several IP addresses are listed, the host IP is always the first one listed.

 Then, regenerate the `microcoffeeoncloud-certificate` artifact and rebuild all services.

-    mvn -f microcoffeeoncloud-certificates\pom.xml clean install -Pgen-certs "-DvmHostIp=HOST_IP" mvn clean install -Pbuild
+    mvn -f microcoffeeoncloud-certificates\pom.xml clean install -Pgen-certs -DvmHostIp="HOST_IP" mvn clean install -Pbuild

 Finally, in `microcoffeeoncloud-appconfig`, update `eureka.instance.hostname` of the following property files: